 “My favorite times were splitting into groups and talking within the group about things while doing an activity.“

 In helping others, our students learn to be Christ’s hands and feet in today’s world.
 Service projects include making meals for homeless shelters, visiting the home bound, collecting items for local community organizations and serving others in need.
 Many middle school youth also give of their time by assisting in Church School.

 “I will remember the extra service projects because not only were they fun, they helped me to help others.
 It felt really good to know I was reaching out to people who needed it.“

 The middle school ministry runs on a two-year rotation.
 Classes are interactive, as youth are taught in large and small group settings.
 Lessons use various creative formats including storytelling, art, activities, games, videos, guest speakers and more.

 “My favorite activity on Wednesday evenings was the large group discussions.
 I found it amazing how everyone would open up, and no one would be judged.
 You don’t get that often.
 I found these moments were the ones when we were closest.“

 Middle School Youth Mission Trip

 The annual mission trip is a life-changing Wisconsin adventure for youth entering grades 7-9.
 The four-day, three-night trip gives participants opportunities to live out the love of Christ, grow in faith and community, and serve others.
 Check out our destination and plans for this year’s Middle School Youth Mission Trip.
-Hope to have you with us!
+We hope to have you join us!